Garcetti doesn't see mass gatherings, sports, concerts returning to LA until 2021

 "But I can hope we can perhaps watch sporting events without audiences on TV ... listen to concerts as we've been doing.''

-Garcetti said the matter was discussed Monday at a meeting of high-ranking city department staff, but no specific timeline on the resumption of large events was agreed upon.
+Garcetti said he discussed the matter Monday with city department general managers but no specific timeline on the resumption of large events was determined.

 Garcetti doesn't see mass gatherings, sports, concerts returning to LA until 2021